-(3) \$100,000 of the general fund--state appropriation for fiscal year 2008 and \$50,000 of the general fund--state appropriation for fiscal year 2009 are provided solely for the joint legislative audit and refer to conduct an appropriation of the control of the evaluation and comparison of the cost efficiency of rental housing voucher programs versus other housing projects intended to assist low-income households, including construction and rehabilitation of housing units.
+(3) \$100,000 of the general fund--state appropriation for fiscal year 2008 and \$50,000 of the general fund--state appropriation for fiscal year 2009 are provided solely for the joint legislative audit and review committee to conduct an evaluation and comparison of the cost efficiency of rental housing voucher programs versus other housing projects intended to assist low-income households, including construction and rehabilitation of housing units.
 The study will consider factors including administrative costs, capital costs, and other operating costs involved in operating voucher and other housing programs.
-The study will compare the number of households that can be served by voucher and other housing programs, given a set amount of available funds.
-The department of community, trade, and economic development, the housing finance commission, housing authorities, community action agencies, and local governments shall provide the joint legislative audit and review committee with information necessary for the study.
+The study will compare the number of households that can be served by voucher and other housing finance commission, housing authorities, community action agencies, and local governments shall provide the joint legislative audit and review committee with information necessary for the study.
 The joint legislative audit and review committee shall solicit input regarding the study from interested parties, including representatives from the affordable housing advisory board, the department of community, trade, and economic development, the housing finance commission, representatives from the private rental housing industry, housing authorities, community action agencies, county and city governments, and nonprofit and for-profit housing developers.
-The joint legislative audit and review committee shall present the results of the study to the legislature by December 31, 2008.
+The joint legislative audit and review committee shall prevent the results of the study to the legislature by December 31, 2008.